katacoda-scenarios/kubernetes-bootcamp-scenarios/4/step4.md

 `curl localhost:8080`{{execute T1}}

-*Note: here we used localhost because we executed the command inside the NodeJS container*
+*Note: here we used localhost because we executed the command inside the NodeJS Pod.
+If you cannot connect to localhost:8080, check to make sure you have run the kubectl exec command and are launching the command from within the Pod*

 To close your container connection type `exit`{{execute T1}}.